alkoclick/alkoclick.github.io/README.md

-# About Alkoclick
+# About

 Hi there 👋

-## Intro
+## Summary
 I'm Alexandros Papageorgiou Koufidis, a DevOps-focused software developer from Greece, currently living in Amsterdam.
 Besides creating good software, I believe in diversity of thoughts, bodies and minds, as an inclusive way to address the inequalities we face today and may face tomorrow.

 ## Socials (he/him)
 - [@alkoclick on Hachyderm (Mastodon)](https://hachyderm.io/@alkoclick)